legacy-icons/famfamfam-silk/README.md

 - [Packagist](https://packagist.org)

-All icons are supplied in both PNG and GIF formats.
+All icons are supplied in PNG format.